 “Now when the people complained, it displeased the Lord; for the Lord heard it, and His anger was aroused.
 So the fire of the Lord burned among them, and consumed some in the outskirts of the camp.” – Numbers 11:1

-Hi, everyone!
+Hi, all!
 Thank you for all the love and support you’ve shown me in reading.
 I am thankful to God for you.
 As always, I appreciate you!

 We know that God hates sin.
 And yes, He loves the sinner.
 But there are some things that really kindle God’s anger.
 When the children of Israel were wandering in the wilderness, they complained about everything.
 They complained about the food, they complained about water, and they even complained about their leader – Moses.